 1. The scenery

 There are no arguments anyone can make that will convince me that the Faroe Islands don't have some of the most stunning scenery in the world.
-It's just a visually striking part of the world, with green mountains and shaggy sheep; crashing waterfalls and colorful little villages.
+It's just a visually striking place, with green mountains and shaggy sheep; crashing waterfalls and colorful little villages.

 You could use all the cliche travel writing phrases to describe the Faroes: quaint villages nestled at the foot of breathtaking mountains and fjords… a hidden gem of a place… But the thing is that you wouldn't be lying.